 Leicester City's Jamie Vardy goal for Leicester City on Saturday extended his scoring run to 11 Premier League games, surpassing a mark set by Ruud van Nistelrooy in 2003.
 An impressive achievement, but he has a way to go to match the record holders in some of Europe's other top six domestic leagues.

-Portugal: Fernando Peyroteo (Sporting Clube de Portugal) – 10
+Portugal: Fernando Peyroteo (Sporting CP) – 10

-One of Sporting's 'Cinco Violinos' (Five Violins), who helped the club dominate Portuguese football in the 1940s, Peyroteo announced himself in emphatic style in 1937/38, registering in each of the final ten games of his debut campaign.
+One of the 'Cinco Violinos' (Five Violins) who helped Sporting dominate Portuguese football in the 1940s, Peyroteo announced himself in style in 1937/38, registering in each of the final ten games of his debut campaign.
 Even more remarkable was the fact he struck 31 times across those ten matches.
 The Angolan-born attacker notched more goals than games played in all 12 seasons with the Leões, hitting a Sporting-record 297 goals before retiring at 31.

-Italy: Gabriel Batistuta (ACF Fiorentina) – 11
+Italy: Gabriel Batistuta (Fiorentina) – 11

-"I have made Italian football history," beamed Batistuta after netting in Fiorentina's 2-2 draw with UC Sampdoria on 27 November 1994.
+"I have made Italian football history," beamed Batistuta after netting in Fiorentina's 2-2 draw with Sampdoria on 27 November 1994.
 "Maybe in 20 years you will come to my home in Reconquista [Argentina] because there will be a new Batistuta trying to beat my record."
 It has not happened yet.
-"I'm happy because nobody remembered my record until today," said ex-Bologna FC front man Ezio Pascutti, who had registered in ten straight games in 1962.
+"I'm happy because nobody remembered my record until today," said ex-Bologna front man Ezio Pascutti, who had registered in ten straight games in 1962.

-France: Serge Masnaghetti (Valenciennes FC) – 13
+France: Serge Masnaghetti (Valenciennes) – 13

-Germany: Gerd Müller (FC Bayern München) – 16
+Germany: Gerd Müller (Bayern München) – 16

-Spain: Lionel Messi (FC Barcelona) – 21
+Spain: Lionel Messi (Barcelona) – 21

-©UEFA.com 1998-2015.
+©UEFA.com 1998-2016.
 All rights reserved.